maehr/book-of-abstracts/README.md

 The structure of this repository follows the [Advanced Structure for Data Analysis](https://the-turing-way.netlify.app/project-design/project-repo/project-repo-advanced.html) of _The Turing Way_ and is organized as follows:

-- `submissions/`: Contains the submissions for the conference.
+- `submissions/` Contains the submissions for the conference.
-- `book-of-abstracts.md`: The introduction to the book of abstracts.
+- `book-of-abstracts.md` The introduction to the book of abstracts.

 ## Use

-These data are openly available to everyone and can be used for any research or educational purpose.
+This data is openly available to everyone and can be used for any research or educational purpose.
 If you use this data in your research, please cite as specified in [CITATION.cff](CITATION.cff).
 The following citation formats are also available through _Zenodo_:

 - [BibTeX](https://zenodo.org/record/ZENODO_RECORD/export/hx)
 - [CSL](https://zenodo.org/record/ZENODO_RECORD/export/csl)